milentasev/Postman/README.md

 Instrinctions:
 * Download the environment and collection .json files to you workstation.
 * Boot Postman app.
+* Import the collection .json file in Collections.
-* Import the environment and collection .json files.
+* Import the environment .json file in Collections.
 * Go to Environments and enter values for 'user', 'repo' and 'token' variables'.